-In many ways, this works just like traditional publishing works.
+In many ways, this works just like traditional publishing.
 The publisher assesses the work.
 Where interested, the publisher offers a contract.
-The publisher provides production and marketing services.
+The publisher provides editorial, production, and marketing services.
 And the author is compensated.

-The difference between assisted publishing and traditional publishing is in the requirement for the author to take on some of the risk of publishing by guaranteeing the sales of a minimum number of books in advance at author discount that the author can then sell at full retail or (2) purchase of specific editorial, production, and marketing packages.
-A second difference is in the shared marketing opportunities.
+The difference between hybrid publishing and traditional publishing is in the requirement for the author to take on some of the risk through one of two means: (1) pruchase of a specific number of books in advance at author discount that the author can then sell at full retail or (2) purchase of specific editorial, production, and marketing packages.
+A second difference is in the shared marketing efforts.

-The process outlined below is a generic one and can be individualized to each author and circumstance.
+The process outlined below is a generic one and is individualized to each author and circumstance.

 - Evaluation.
 We will assess your book for quality.
 Our judgment could be any one of the decisions listed below, depending upon how well, in our opinion, your book is written.

 - Rejection.
-We do not believe we can market your book because of your lack of recognition as an expert in the topic about which you are writing, the format of your work, or the nature of the writing (e.g., we would not publish something that uses a lot of profanity, reflects an anti-spiritual bent, or that reveals prejudices against racial, ethical, or religious groups); we also very rarely publish poetry or fiction and are selective about books in foreign languages because of limited production and marketing capacity for foreign languages.
-In such cases, we will reject your book outright as not fitting with our publication goals.
+We do not believe we can market your book because of your lack of recognition as an expert in the topic about which you are writing, the format of your work, or the nature of the writing/content (e.g., we would not publish something that uses a lot of profanity, reflects an anti-spiritual bent, or that reveals prejudices against racial, ethnic, or religious groups); we also very rarely publish poetry or fiction and are selective about books in foreign languages because of limited production and marketing capacity for foreign languages.
+In such cases, we will reject your book outright.

 - Future reconsideration.
 Your book needs a lot of work on content, writing style, or both before it would satisfy our minimum standards.
 In that case, we will reconsider your work after you have reworked it.
-In such cases, refer you to a developmental editor (it is up to you to work out payment and other contractual commitments — all of this is between you and the editor), you can find a developmental editor on your own, or you can try to rewrite the book yourself.
+In such cases, we can refer you to a developmental editor (it is up to you to work out payment and other contractual commitments — all of this is between you and the editor), you can find a developmental editor on your own, or you can try to rewrite the book yourself.

 - Conditional acceptance.
 This is the general way in which we accept all books.
 Based on this conditional acceptance, we will issue a contract with a final manuscript delivery date.
 The final manuscript must meet our standards.

 - Accepted.
 Your book meets our minimum standards; this comes after you provide us the final manuscript in accordance with your contract.
 At that point, we will begin the publication process.